 Otherwise, if you’ve been deliberately avoiding filing taxes, you may be subject to thousands of dollars in fines to pay.

 An option for dual citizens who realize they have US citizenship and don’t want to have it anymore is to renounce their citizenship.
 In order to do this, however, one must be up-to-date on all tax payments and filings for US taxes.

 And in order to be up-to-date on US taxes, one must require a US passport and Social Security number.
-Additionally, there is an exit fee, which is more than $2,000 – which is almost 20 times the average from other nations.
+Additionally, there is an exit fee, of more than $2,000.
+Almost 20 times the average from other nations.